tobybellwood/lagoon/docs/using-lagoon-advanced/base-images.md

 #### Step 4 - Building the new base images.

-{% hint style="info" %}
+!!!
+Note "Note:"
 	**Note:** Generally you will have a trigger strategy set up here for automatic builds, but as that will differ based on your needs and setup, this explains how to build manually.
-{% endhint %}

 1. Visit your Lagoon Jenkins instance.
 2. Select the project you are working on \(in this case, AIOBI Drupal 8 Base\).